-NVMe-over-fabrics (NVMeoF) involves deploying NVMe for networked storage.
-The much faster access speed of the medium result in greater network bottlenecks and the impact of network latency becomes more significant.
-Figure 6 shows how network latency has become the primary bottleneck with networked SSD storage, whereas network latency was negligible with networked HDD storage.
-To maximize the IOPS performance of the new medium, the network latency problem must be resolved first.
+Since incast increases application latency, the concurrency of the networked storage system will be affected.
+Therefore, the performance of distributed IOPS is limited by network latency.
+With newer, faster storage technologies, and the impact of network latency becomes more significant.
+Figure 116 shows that how network latency is has become the primary bottleneck in with networked SSD storage, whereas network latency was negligible with networked HDD storage.
+Looking to To maximize the future, with NVMe over fabrics (i.e. networked NVMe storage), to attain the maximum IOPS performance of the new medium, the network latency problem must be resolved first.